aathish007/Mobile-Application-Development/graphical/README.md

-# MAD-LAB-12-Design an application that draws basic graphical primitives on the screen.
+# Ex.No:12 Design an application that draws basic graphical primitives on the screen.

 ## AIM: